 playmat and 3-part cards

 This activity implements several Montessori methods to learn about the constellations.
 The 3-part cards are a wonderful identification and matching game.
 If you are unfamiliar with the process, learn how to work with Montessori 3-part cards then check out this article.

 The felt constructions can replace the object card as an additional challenge to the activity.
 Below is a list of the constellations with some fun facts about who and what they represent.
-You can use them during the identification lesson to give your child a fun story to help associate each picture with its name.
+You can use them during the identification lesson to give your child a fun story that helps associate each picture to its name.

 Most of the subjects in our Montessori constellations activity date back to the time of the Greeks as the astronomer Ptolemy named them.
 They represent the richest of Greek mythology and the mythological figures and creatures which make up this amazing story-telling culture.

 In Greek mythology, Andromeda was the daughter of Cassiopeia.
 She is represented in the constellation as being chained to a rock waiting to be devoured by a sea monster.